andreistefanciprian/nodejs-simple-app/README.md

 ```

 ### Commands and arguments

 Both CMD and ENTRYPOINT instructions define what command gets executed when running a container.

 There are few rules that describe their cooperation:
-* Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
+* The Dockerfile should specify at least one of CMD or ENTRYPOINT commands.
 * ENTRYPOINT should be defined when using the container as an executable.
 * CMD should be used as a way of defining default arguments for an ENTRYPOINT command or for executing an ad-hoc command in a container.
 * There can only be one CMD instruction in a Dockerfile.
 If you list more than one CMD then only the last CMD will take effect.
 * CMD will be overridden when running the container with alternative arguments.
 * ENTRYPOINT can be overridden when running container with --entrypoint flag

-Note: If CMD is used to provide default arguments for the ENTRYPOINT instruction, both the CMD and ENTRYPOINT instructions should be specified with the JSON array format.
+**Note:** If CMD is used to provide default arguments for the ENTRYPOINT instruction, both the CMD and ENTRYPOINT instructions should be specified with the JSON array format.

 ```
 cat << EOF > Dockerfile